Why Do Women Cheat?

 On the other hand, Fisher discovered that 56% of men who engaged in ongoing affairs said their marriages were happy.
 That suggests that a minority of 44% of men having affairs were unhappily married.
 Gottman’s research discovered that wives do the vast majority of the criticism in any given relationship.

-Because women are always “checking the thermostat” of their relational bond, they are less likely to endure circumstances that are seriously and chronically unsatisfactory.
+Because women are always “checking the thermostat” of their relational bond, they are less likely to endure circumstances that are severely and chronically unsatisfactory.

 “Women tend to be more unhappy with the relationship they are in, while men can be a lot happier in their primary relationship and also cheat.
 Women are more interested in supplementing their marriage or jumping ship than men are — for men, it is a secondary strategy as opposed to an alternate.”
 Dr. Helen Fisher

 If their affair partner is a good sexual fit, oxytocin, and vasopressin released in orgasm will cause feelings of attachment to hockey stick upward.

-Dr. Fisher tells us that the basic wiring for Romantic Love inhabits very old, primitive areas in the brain.
+Dr. Fisher tells us that the necessary wiring for Romantic Love inhabits very old, primitive areas in the brain.
 When you look at a human brain map, you can see that Hunger and Thirst are Romantic Love’s next-door neighbors.

 Romantic Love is, in fact, not a recent social construction, as some post-modern philosophers would have you believe.

 Romantic love is like a sleeping cat; it can be awakened at any time.
 Feelings of deep attachment, however, take time.
 Dr. Helen Fisher.

 Dr. Scott Wolfe is one of Couples Therapy Inc. Master Therapists.
 His research reached an identical conclusion.
 Marital satisfaction is linked to empathy.
-If a wife feels empathy from her husband, she is much more likely to be satisfied with her marriage and is less likely to cheat.
+If a wife feels compassion from her husband, she is much more likely to be satisfied with her marriage and is less likely to cheat.